GoogleChrome/lighthouse-ci/docs/configuration.md

 #### `settings`

-The [Lighthouse settings object](https://github.com/GoogleChrome/lighthouse/blob/master/docs/configuration.md#settings-objectundefined) to pass along to Lighthouse.
+The [Lighthouse CLI flags](https://github.com/GoogleChrome/lighthouse/#cli-options) to pass along to Lighthouse.
 This can be used to change configuration of Lighthouse itself.
+See [Lighthouse documentation on custom configs](https://github.com/GoogleChrome/lighthouse/blob/master/docs/configuration.md) for more.

+Note that the following options cannot be used because LHCI uses them internally:

+- `port`
+- `auditMode`
+- `gatherMode`
+- `output`
+- `outputPath`
+- `channel`
+- `cli-flags-path`

 **Example:**